Iran's March LPG exports rebound to 440,000 tons

-According to Platts, one cargo each is bound for Indonesia, India and Taiwan, the fixtures showed.
+According to Platts, one cargo each is bound for Indonesia, India and Taiwan, the fixtures showed, IRNA reported.

 Shipments for the first three months were estimated at 1.36 million tons, with January registering a post-sanctions high of 520,000 tons.